Aimee Nezhukumatathil (poetry and CNF)

 Raised in New York City, Alexa earned her B.A. in Comparative Literature and Society at Columbia University.
 Before joining Trident, she worked at PEN American Center and Curtis Brown.
 Alexa represents a range of literary and upmarket fiction as well as select nonfiction.
 She is particularly drawn to literary debuts with a unique voice and perspective, and fiction that delves into the surreal.
 On the nonfiction side, she is drawn to narrative nonfiction, cultural criticism, voice-driven essay collections, popular science, psychology, and women’s issues.
 She lives in Brooklyn.

-FELLOWS AND SCHOLARS
+FELLOWS AND SCHOLARS AND EDITORS

 2021 Fellow in Poetry